ASEAN Recognition

 ADELINA KAMAL

-Prior to this role, Adelina spent more than two decades at the ASEAN Secretariat, where she played a key role in developing the ASEAN Agreement on Disaster Management and Emergency Response, and was central to ASEAN’s response to Cyclone Nargis in Myanmar in 2008—negotiating humanitarian access, leading ASEAN’s first large-scale humanitarian response operation on the ground, and serving as the only female member of the high-level Tripartite Core Group coordinating international assistance.
+Prior to these diverse global roles, Adelina led the ASEAN Coordinating Centre for Humanitarian Assistance (AHA Centre) as its first female Executive Director in 2017-2021, facilitating ASEAN’s collective responses to major disasters.
+Under her leadership, the AHA Centre was awarded the Asian of the Year by the Straits Times Singapore.
+Prior to this role, Adelina spent over two decades at the ASEAN Secretariat where she played a primary role in developing the ASEAN Agreement on Disaster Management and Emergency Response (AADMER) and laying the foundations of the AHA Centre in its formative years.
+Adelina was also central to ASEAN’s response to Cyclone Nargis in Myanmar in 2008 where she led ASEAN’s first large-scale humanitarian response operation on the ground, and served as the only female member of the high-level Tripartite Core Group that coordinated international assistance.